meatball133/crystal/concepts-wip/basics/about.md

 To declare a [variable][variables], you must use the `=` assignment operator.
 In Crystal variables should be written in [snake_case][snake-case].

-A variable can be declared and then redefined later.

 ```crystal
 number = 1
 puts number # => 1